frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 ### `any`

 The field contains values of a unspecified or mixed type.
-A data consumer `MUST NOT` perform any processing on values and `MUST` interpret them as it is in [Native Representaiton](../glossary/#native-representation) of data.
+A data consumer `MUST NOT` perform any processing on values and `MUST` interpret them as it is in native representation of data.
 This data type is directly modelled on the concept of the `any` type of strongly typed object-oriented languages like [TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any).

 For example, having a Table Schema below: